ChurchApps/FreeShowWeb/src/routes/docs/features/+page.md

 _These are some of the main features._

--   **Languages:** FreeShow supports English, Norwegian, Spanish, Slovak, Brazilian Portuguese, German & Italian.
+-   **Languages:** FreeShow supports English, Norwegian, Spanish, Slovak, Brazilian Portuguese, German, Italian & Polish.
 -   **Fast startup:** Average startup time is estimated to 1.5 seconds.
 -   **CMG Sans:** Includes a beautiful font by Church Motion Graphics.
 -   **Drawer:** All the tools you need in one place.